Pavlusda/tribute-page/README.md

 # tribute-page
-A Tribute Page based on the freeCodeCamp front end project
+A Tribute Page for the Snake Plant based on the freeCodeCamp front end project - currently still a work in progress :)
-    - A tribute to: the Snake Plant
-    - Currently still a work in progress :)